PROFESSOR JAMES WILLIAM LENMAN B.A., M. Phil., Ph.D.

 MISCELLANEOUS

 I am a UK citizen and hold a UK passport.
 I hold a clean UK driver’s license.
+I do not have a criminal record in any country.

 CURRICULUM VITAE